SomeoneElseOSM/SomeoneElse-vector-extract/README.md

 "sve_extract.sh" needs to know the location of the [config](https://github.com/SomeoneElseOSM/SomeoneElse-vector-extract/blob/main/resources/config-sve01.json) and [processing lua](https://github.com/SomeoneElseOSM/SomeoneElse-vector-extract/blob/main/resources/process-sve01.lua) for the schema, and the output location for the ".mbtiles" file.
 It also needs a bounding box ("-27.57,34.5,40.17,71.64" is "Britain and Ireland and a bit more").

 The next parameter is either a a path to a "coastline.mbtiles" file or "nocoast" to not merge with a set of coastline tiles.
 When a coastline path is provided, that is copied to the output file and the OSM data merged into that, so the original "coastline.mbtiles" file is not modified.
+If the generated .mbtiles file has the "high_resolution" parameter set to "true" in the config, then that parameter must also be in "config-coastline.json" when the coastline tiles are being generated, otherwise there will be patches of grey in the sea.

 Finally parameters are supplied for downloading a Geofabrik region - the format is something like: